 Kona is known for its coffee, so we took advantage of being in Kona to have some!
 Check it out:

-Are you ready to eat your way across the Big Island?
+Are you ready to eat your way across the Island of Hawai’i?
 We recommend it!
 For all our best tips, check out my Hawaiian Islands Page!